nathaneltitane/dextop/README.md

 - It sets up your internal (and external, when available) storage media for flexible, system-wide access.
 - It handles all the technical intricacies related to a container (chroot/proot) installation so that you do not have to bother with them and get right to work.
 - It is configured as a transient container system: it talks to Android via the Termux shell to access Android and launch relevant viewers and applications for you.
-- It uses [Frobulator](https://github.com/nathaneltitane/frobulator), a custom shell parser to handle the setup, colorize prompts and provide the user with an elegant, comprehensive and user-friendly experience.

 ![dextop-session](https://raw.githubusercontent.com/nathaneltitane/dextop/master/dextop-session.png)